Constantly varied, high-intensity workouts that include functional movements can deliver the fat loss benefits you’re after. Just ask this coach…

 And there’s also another important reason why really high-intensity work under load over short durations blasts fat – the ‘after burn’ effect.

-“The intensity of CrossFit, combined with the types of exercises we do, and the number of muscles we target during each WOD boosts your metabolism above resting levels for an extended period of time after every class.
+“The intensity combined with the types of exercises we do, and the number of muscles we target during each WOD boosts your metabolism above resting levels for an extended period of time after every class.
 This happens as your body tries to bring itself back into a state of homeostasis.
 The intensity of the WODs also induce a much greater metabolic ‘disturbance’ than just about any other form of high-intensity training,” explains Wilna.

 A good example of the anaerobic-focused training is Tabata training, which requires 20 seconds of all-out work, followed by 10 seconds of rest, repeated continuously for 4 minutes (8 cycles) using different exercises.